Previous Page Next Page

 If the intake specialist finds an exact match for the dayhab in the Texas DAHS Directory, and the alleged perpetrator is an employee of the dayhab, the intake specialist does the following:

-• Does not complete an intake or an I&R AFC Client Rights/Fac Admin Issue.
+- Does not complete an intake or an I&R AFC Client Rights/Fac Admn Issues.

-• Refers the reporter to the Health and Human Services (HHS) Compliant and Incident Intake (CII).
+- Refers the reporter to Health and Human Services (HHS) Complaint and Incident Intake (CII).

-• If the reporter agrees to contact HHS CII, the intake specialist completes the I&R and closes it.
+- If the reporter agrees to contact HHS CII, the intake specialist completes and closes the I&R.

-• If the reporter is unable or unwilling to contact HHS CII, the intake specialist completes the I&R and assigns it.
+- If the reporter is unable or unwilling to contact HHS CII, the intake specialist completes and assigns the I&R.

 No Exact Match for Dayhab

-If the intake specialist does not find an exact match for the dayhab when searching the Texas DAHS Directory, or if it is unclear whether the alleged perpetrator is an employee of the dayhab, the intake specialist completes an intake for PI Facility or an I&R AFC Client Rights/Fac Admin Issue following standard procedures.
+If the intake specialist does not find an exact match for the dayhab when searching the Texas DAHS Directory, or if it is unclear whether the alleged perpetrator is an employee of the dayhab, the intake specialist completes an intake for PI Facility or an I&R AFC Client Rights/Fac Admn Issues following standard procedures.

 See: